George Grenville

-Early life
+Early life: 1712-1741

+Family

 George Grenville was born at Wotton House on 14 October 1712.
-He was the second son of Richard Grenville and Hester Temple (later the 1st Countess Temple).
+He was the second son of Sir Richard Grenville and Hester Temple (later the 1st Countess Temple).
 He was one of five brothers, all of whom became MPs.
-His sister Hester Grenville married the leading political figure William Pitt.
+His sister Hester Grenville married the leading political figure William Pitt, 1st Earl of Chatham.
 His elder brother was Richard Grenville, later the 2nd Earl Temple.
 It was intended by his parents that George Grenville should become a lawyer.

+Education

-Grenville was educated at Eton College and at Christ Church, Oxford, and was called to the bar in 1735.
+Grenville was educated at Eton College and at Christ Church, Oxford, but did not graduate.

-Politics

-Loyalist
+Early political career: 1741-1756

+Member of Parliament

 He entered Parliament in 1741 as one of the two members for Buckingham, and continued to represent that borough for the next twenty-nine years until his death.
 He was disappointed to be giving up what appeared to be a promising legal career for the uncertainties of opposition politics.

 In Parliament, he subscribed to the "Boy Patriot" party, which opposed Sir Robert Walpole.
-In particular he enjoyed the patronage of Lord Cobham, the leader of a faction that included George Grenville, his brother Richard, William Pitt and George Lyttelton that became known as Cobham's Cubs.
+In particular he enjoyed the patronage of his uncle Lord Cobham, the leader of a faction that included George Grenville, his brother Richard, William Pitt and George Lyttelton that became known as the Cobhamites.

-Joins Administration
+Administration

 In December 1744 he became a Lord of the Admiralty in the administration of Henry Pelham.
 He allied himself with his brother Richard and with William Pitt (who became their brother-in-law in 1754) in forcing Pelham to give them promotion by rebelling against his authority and obstructing business.
 In June 1747, Grenville became a Lord of the Treasury.

 In 1754 Grenville was made Treasurer of the Navy and Privy Councillor.
 Along with Pitt and several other colleagues he was dismissed in 1755 after speaking and voting against the government on a debate about a recent subsidy treaty with Russia which they believed was unnecessarily costly, and would drag Britain into Continental European disputes.
 Opposition to European entanglements was a cornerstone of Patriot Whig thinking.

 He and Pitt joined the opposition, haranguing the Newcastle government.
 Grenville and Pitt both championed the formation of a British militia to provide additional security rather than the deployment of Hessian mercenaries favoured by the government.
 As the military situation deteriorated following the loss of Minorca, the government grew increasingly weak until it was forced to resign in Autumn 1756.